6" Long x 2" Wide EXTRA WIDE Square Top Landscape Garden Sod Staples Stakes Pins

 - For holding down pipes in hard soils

-- For securing landscape and weed barrier fabrics, as well as landscaping, turf, dog and electric fences
+- For securing landscape and weed barrier fabrics, as well as landscaping, turf, dog and electric fences, and drip irrigation

 - Comparable to metal garden stakes from Lowes, Home Depot, and Walmart